tup916/Summer2016_ComputerScience-Research-AudioProcessing/README.txt

 #University of Saskatchewan
 #Supervisor: Dr. Regan Mandryk

+My Supervisor asked me not to make the source files public.
+As a result, I cannot share them with you.
+Please contact me via email, and I would love to demonstrate them to you.

+Abstract:
+Project TITLE: Awkward Silences: Investigating Relational Closeness using Auditory Analysis

+DESCRIPTION:
+What makes a conversation awkward or pleasant?
+Can we computationally abstract information such as awkwardness and other features from recorded audio conversations?
+This research project is an attempt to extract information about people’s behavioural and emotional experience in one-to-one conversations using three types of metrics- signal metrics: using just the signals in a recorded audio, semantic metrics: transcribing the conversations and lexically calculating the effectiveness of the conversation, emotional speech: using the auditory features such as pitch and speed to infer emotions of the speaker.
+The extraction of such features in this project can be significantly useful in areas such as psychological and sociological research, speech pathology, quality control in costumer service and health.
+\

 This project is to create analysis tools for all the projects that the department has going on in the area of distributed chat.